 Dengue Mosquitoes Bite and Feed During The Day

-Both the Aedes aegypti (Dengue mosquito) and Aedes albopictus (Asian Tiger mosquito) feed throughout the day, peak feeding times are around dusk and dawn, but they will and do feed at any time of day.
-They prefer indoor, shady habitats, and they will quickly breed in any standing water, including containers, plant pots and tires, it is therefore essential to remove any standing water from the garden, within the house or anywhere in the close proximity of the house.
+Both the Aedes aegypti (Dengue mosquito) and Aedes albopictus (Asian Tiger mosquito) feed throughout the day.
+Peak feeding times are around dusk and dawn, but they will and do feed at any time of day.
+They prefer indoor, shady habitats, and they will quickly breed in any standing water, including containers, plant pots, and tires.
+Therefore, it is essential to remove any standing water from the garden, within the house or anywhere in the close proximity of the house.

 More information about Dengue Hemorrhagic Fever from Thai Travel Clinic.

-Malaria is a potentially life threatening disease, the symptoms can show 7 – 15 days after being bitten by a mosquito.
+Malaria is a potentially life-threatening disease, the symptoms can show 7 – 15 days after being bitten by a mosquito.
 Symptoms include fever, headache, nausea, diarrhea, chills, aching muscles, vomiting, jaundice type yellowing of the skin and eyes.
 The symptoms usually run in cycles every 1, 2 or 3 days.

 The Anopheles mosquito is the main carrier of Malaria in Thailand.
 They will feed during dusk and dawn and throughout the night, feeding preferentially on Humans.
 In Thailand, malaria is largely confined to heavily forested areas bordering Cambodia, Laos, Myanmar and Malaysia.